Approach

 What is the correct approach footwork for hitting?

-If you are right-handed, think left-right-left on three steps, or right-left-right-left on four.
-Lefties mirror that pattern.
-The last two steps do the real work: they close your momentum into a vertical punch so you are not drifting into the net.
+Right-handed: left-right-left on three steps, or right-left-right-left on four.
+Left-handed players mirror the pattern.
+The last two steps do the real work—they convert your forward momentum into vertical lift so you jump up, not into the net.

 What is the difference between a 3-step and 4-step approach?